StochasticBiology/hypertraps-ct/README.md

   * `internal-labels.c` -- C code to introduce dummy internal node labels (for use in followup preparation)
   * `parse-new.py` -- Python code to infer internal node barcodes and produce transition datafiles ready for HyperTraPS (and summary graphic for checking)
   * `cook-data.sh` -- Bash script applying these steps to given data
-  * `mro-timetree-parse.sh` -- Bash script taking care of some subtleties when combining MRO data with TimeTree phylogeny